IMPORTANT VOTER INFORMATION

 Please be sure and check your voter registration.
 If you don't receive your ballot for any election, be sure to check your address at the Secretary of State's Office through the link above or go into the Election's Office and get a new ballot.

-If you are interested in being an Election Judge for the 2021 Election cycle, please fill out the attached Election Judge Application and submit to ECR Chairman, Tom Peterson.
+If you are interested in being an Election Judge for the next election cycle, please contact ECR Chairman, Tom Peterson.

 Young Voter Registration – Get Your 16 and 17 year old Registered!!
 Colorado voter registration rules implemented by the Secretary of State (SOS) allow for young people aged 16 and 17 to pre-register.
 All they need is a valid social security number or driver’s license.
 Go to the SOS website at www.govotecolorado.com to get those young people aged 16 and 17 to pre-register.
 They automatically become a registered Colorado voter upon their 18th birthday.

-To regisiter to vote or update your voter registration, click here.
+To register to vote or update your voter registration, click here.